 Oil, for frying

-Add chickpeas and sweet potatoes into a food processor.
-Add in all ingredients up to lemon juice.
-Pulse the mixture until it breaks down, but make sure it doesn't become like a paste; you don’t want hummus.
-You want it to still have tiny chunks running throughout.
+In a food processor, add all ingredients up to the lemon juice.
+Pulse the mixture until it breaks down, but make sure not to pulse too much.
+You don't want to make hummus.
+You still want to have tiny chunks running throughout.

 Transfer the falafel mixture to a bowl and add the sesame seeds and 2 tablespoons of flour.
 Stir to combine.
 If the mixture still feels wet and isn't holding shape, add the remaining 2 tablespoons of flour.

 Allow the mixture to sit for 10 minutes before forming into balls or patties.